tsujamin/digi-approval/pitch/pitch-outline.md

  * Workflows can be easily visualised as flow charts, so the status of an application is clear to the applicant and to the approving directorate at a glance.
  * Workflows can contain information about time limits: for example if required documentation is not sumbitted within the required time period, the workflow can automatically transition to an expired state.

 A sample workflow demonstrating these features is below.
-This workflow is a very simple sample about an approval process involving an event management plan.
+This workflow is a very simple sample of an approval process involving an event management plan.
 Steps an applicant takes are blue, and steps approvers take are green.

 ![Sample workflow](./imgs/sample-workflow.png?raw=true)